HeartwinJ/timeless-tuition/public/privacy.md

 ## Use of cookies

-Cookies and similar technologies may be utilized on our website.
+Cookies and similar technologies may be utilised on our website.
 These small text files can be stored on your computer or mobile device during your site visit.
 Their functions include enabling efficient navigation between web pages and preserving your preferences.

 ## How we intend to inform you of any future modifications to this privacy notice.